One of Jamie Roberts’ greatest moments on a rugby pitch almost never happened.

 Roberts’ stock continued to grow in the wake of the ’09 Tour, helping Wales reach the 2011 World Cup semi-finals before winning a Grand Slam in 2012 and another Championship in 2013.

-His selection for the 2013 Tour was almost a foregone conclusion and while injury almost ended his Tour early, Roberts recovered just in time to etch his name into Lions’ history.
+His selection for the 2013 Tour was almost a foregone conclusion and while injury nearly ended his Tour early, Roberts recovered just in time to etch his name into Lions’ history.

 “The contrast in emotion was just immense.
 In ’09, the changing room was unlike anything I’d experienced in my career or experienced since and then 2013 was utter ecstasy,” he says.